Business Credit vs. Personal Credit — What’s the Difference? | OnDeck

 Open a business credit profile.
 In order to have a business credit profile your business needs to have things like an EIN and a business bank account.
 For some of the bureaus, such as Dun & Bradstreet, you may also need to register your business.
 You can apply for a free DUNS number to ensure you’re registered.

-Build business credit history.
+Apply for and utilize business credit.
 Consider opening credit accounts or tradelines in your business’s name, and use the accounts for business expenses.
 Be sure that the vendor or lender reports to the major business credit bureaus.

 DISCLAIMER: This content is for informational purposes only, and is not intended as financial, investment or legal advice.